 Add all ingredients to a food processor fitted with a metal blade.
-Grind until all ingredients are well combined and hold together (it takes a little while).
+Process until mixture is finely chopped and comes together.
 Transfer onto wax or parchment paper.
-Press into a square or a rectangle.
-Cut into bars or squares.
-Makes approx. 20- 1″ x 2″ rectangles (1/4 inch thick).
+Press into a square or rectangle.
+Cut into bars or bite-size pieces.
+Makes approximately 5 small bars or 20 bite-size pieces.

 Health Benefit of Oats